-It all began when Andres fortuitously signed up for a Japanese literature class while studying at Columbia University in New York.
-He ended up loving the course so much that he decided to start studying the Japanese language, which ultimately became a lifelong passion.
+The Boutique Japan story really began when I (almost by chance) signed up for a Japanese literature class at Columbia University in New York.
+I ended up loving the course so much that it inspired me to begin studying the Japanese language, and ultimately move to Japan.

 Piper Christian, Operations Director

 My love of travel started in college, when I studied abroad — twice! — first living for a year in Madrid, Spain, then continuing my education overseas in Brazil.
 Ever since, I’ve worked in the travel industry, crafting client journeys to some of the farthest corners of the globe.

 My intimate knowledge of and personal passion for travel has led me on my own adventures in over 40 countries.
 From sleeping under the stars in the Sahara and wandering among the ancient ruins in Eastern Turkey, to trekking with gorillas in the Virunga and connecting with the masses in the Golden Temple of Amritsar, I’ve had some magical experiences around the world.

 But I keep going back to Japan because it is one of my favorite destinations.
 As much as I love the bustle of Tokyo, I enjoy wandering through the quiet backstreets even more.
 Every time I visit, I look forward to indulging in the amazing and varied cuisine (did someone say okonomiyaki?).
 And whenever possible, I love venturing to the countryside for its unique and serene beauty.
 One of my favorite memories is an early-morning soak in an outdoor onsen during a light snowfall.
 There is nothing more rejuvenating than the soothing hot springs in winter weather.

 When not on the road, I love going on new adventures with my husband, Matt, my son, Barrett, and our dog, Otis.